-1.1 At Godinton Primary School we believe that early childhood is the foundation on which children build the rest of their lives.
-Our aim is to provide a caring and stimulating environment where every child develops individually with a love of discovery and learning.
+1.1 At Godinton Primary School, we believe that early childhood is the foundation on which children build the rest of their lives.
+Our aim is to provide a caring and stimulating environment that fosters curiosity, instils a love of learning, and allows every child to reach their full potential across all areas of development.
+Our EYFS staff carefully consider how to build upon children's experiences, interests and needs, and have developed the curriculum to reflect this.

-The Foundation Stage staff provide children with opportunities that build upon children's experiences and interests to enable all children to reach their potential in every aspect of their development.